hpi-dhc/fiber-utils/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6, and for PyPy.
+3. The pull request should work for Python 3.6, and for PyPi.
 Check https://gitlab.hpi.de/fiber/fiber-utils/pipelines and make sure that the tests pass for all supported Python versions.